2D curve: spectrum analysis (FFT)

 |

-Given a curve representing the function f(x), the calculation of the coefficients of the Fourier Transform is performed as follows:
+Given a curve representing the function f(x), the Fourier series coefficients are expressed - for the sine-cosine form - as follows:

 where: